Ben Cutting: International career

 Cutting was included in the playing squad for the first test in the New Zealand cricket team in Australia in 2011–12 on 1 December 2011, but the selectors chose to give debuts to James Pattinson and Mitchell Starc.
 Cutting was the official 12th man but he left the state to play a domestic four day game instead where he injured himself bowling for Queensland.
 The injury cost him any chance he had of forcing his way into what became an unchanged team for the second test and ensured he was not considered for the following test series against India a month later.
-He was never included or considered for the Australian test side again.
+He was never included or considered for the Australian test team again.

 On 13 January 2013, Cutting made his One Day International (ODI) debut.
 His four ODI matches returned 53 runs & 4 wickets, his final international appearance coming in a loss to Zimbabwe in August 2014.

 On 26 January 2013 he made his T20 international debut against Sri Lanka, he did not bat in the Australian innings and failed to take a wicket in the Sri Lankan innings.
 He made three more appearances in sporadic fashion, scoring few runs and taking at most one wicket per game.
 He was dropped after playing in a loss to South Africa on 5 November 2014 where he scored 6 runs from 6 balls and took no wickets for 11 runs in his only over bowled.

-In August 2017, he was named in a World XI side to play three Twenty20 International matches against Pakistan in the 2017 Independence Cup in Lahore.
+In August 2017, he was named in a World XI team to play three Twenty20 International matches against Pakistan in the 2017 Independence Cup in Lahore.
 These matches were given official International status and so are included in his official statistics.
 In the first match he came in at the non-strikers end to watch the final ball of the game after taking one wicket in the Pakistan innings as Pakistan won the match.
 He took one wicket in the second game then watched from the stands without batting as the World team chased down 175 to win.
 The final match he bowled two overs for 26 runs and no wickets, and chasing 183 he was elevated up the batting order to bat third, scoring 5 runs in 4 balls then being dismissed by Hasan Ali as Pakistan won the series 2-1.